 What Will Happen if You Stain Over Paint?

-You can stain over the initial paint color, creating a unique stained wood surface.
+As I mentioned, staining over your piece’s initial paint color will result in a unique stained wood surface.
 Here are a few of the results you may achieve after this process.

 Stains to Use Over Paint